Introduction to Cowpeas:

 Method of Propagation for Growing Cowpeas:

-Best technique for propagating Cowpeas are directly grown from seed.
+The best technique for propagating Cowpeas is directly grown from seed.

 Soil Preparation for Growing Cowpeas: